edoardob90/dayone-to-obsidian/README.md

 The metadata formatting choices were dictated by purely personal criteria.
 In other words, the files are formatted the way I want them in my Obsidian vault.

 That said, the formatting can be adapted to one's purposes very easily.
-Take a look at [relevant lines](https://github.com/edoardob90/dayone-to-obsidian/blob/260f5d68b4e40da51898962c46a55c7dd355b709/utils.py#L213-L219) of the `utils.py` file to see how to change the formatting.
+Take a look at the definition of the `Entry` class at the beginning of `utils.py` and adjust the `__str__` method to change the formatting.

 ## Todo